 To maintain and strengthen our leading market position in China and to become a major travel service provider in the Greater China market, we constantly evaluate opportunities for strategic investments in, and acquisitions of, complementary businesses, assets and technologies and have made such investments and acquisitions from time to time.
-For example, in 2008, we acquired 90% equity interests in China Software Hotel Information System Co., Ltd., or Software Hotel Information, a leading producer of hotel management software in China, to support our hotel reservation services and to develop and expand our travel related services.
-In addition, in 2008 and 2009, we acquired an aggregate of approximately 18% of the total outstanding ordinary shares of Home Inns, a leading economy hotel chain in China.
+For example, in 2008 and 2009, we acquired an aggregate of approximately 18% of the total outstanding ordinary shares of Home Inns, a leading economy hotel chain in China.
 In 2009, we had a controlling financial interest in ezTravel.
-In February 2010, our wholly owned subsidiary, C-Travel International Limited, entered into an agreement with Wing On Travel whereby C-Travel International Limited agrees to invest and Wing On Travel agrees to sell 90% of the issued share capital of Wing On Travel's travel service segment (operated through Wing On Travel's subsidiary, HKWOT (BVI) Limited).
+In March 2010, we entered into an agreement with Hong Kong Polaris Hotels Limited, or Polaris, pursuant to which we acquired from Polaris a 15% equity interest in BTG-Jianguo, a hotel management company in China, with an option to acquire another 10% within one year after the closing.
+In March 2010, we acquired approximately 9% of the total equity interest in Hanting, a leading economy hotel chain in China.
+In May 2010, we acquired 90% of the issued share capital of Wing On Travel's travel service segment (operated through Wing On Travel's subsidiary, HKWOT (BVI) Limited).
+In November 2010, we made a minority investment in Dining Secretary China Ltd., a leading provider of free online and offline restaurant reservations.
 We intend to continue to make investments and acquisitions that we believe will help us achieve our strategic objectives.